Cadburies/sisu_games/sisu-games-prd.md

 3.3 Technical Requirements

 State Management: Use Provider or Riverpod.
 Theme: Custom ThemeData with Viking fonts, deep blues, earthy browns, metallic grays.
+Put all theme/style related GUI in theme.dart if not already in lib/common/theme.dart and use it for example, in the screen.dart then as for example, "Theme.of(context).textTheme.headlineMedium"
 Testing: Unit tests for game logic, integration tests for multiplayer.
 Version Control: Git with branches per game/feature.
 Libraries: flame for game elements if needed, firebase only for cloud (avoid initially), local WiFi packages.